ProFormA/formatEditor/README.md

 Can be executed from this website: https://proforma.github.io/formatEditor/proformaEditor.html

-Needs Firefox or Chrome

-Testsuite does not start with Chrome 77.
+Testsuite runs with Chrome 98.

 TODO:
 - update documentation